ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 There are two types of correspondent: an e-mail correspondent and a local correspondent:
 - An **e-mail correspondent** is always defined by the VIRTEL administrator.
 When the administrator activates an email correspondent, VIRTEL sends an e-mail message to the correspondent containing the security code.
 The correspondent then either replies to the e-mail message or clicks on a link in the message to connect to VIRTEL.
 - A **local correspondent** is activated by the correspondent using a procedure known as “self-registration”.
-The selfregistration rocedure creates a clickable link which delivers the security code to the correspondent’s browser via a cookie.
+The self-registration procedure creates a clickable link which delivers the security code to the correspondent’s browser via a cookie.
 The VIRTEL administrator may optionally pre-define or change the characteristics of a correspondent by using the correspondent management sub-application.
 Self-registration is described in the VIRTEL LU Nailing HOWTO manual.

 .. index::
-   pair: Access; Coresspondent Manangement
+   pair: Access; Correspondent Manangement

 Access to the application
 -------------------------